hazelcast/hazelcast-jet/site/website/versioned_docs/version-4.1/operations/cluster-sizing.md

 ### CPU

-Jet can utilise hundreds of CPU cores efficiently by exploiting data and task parallelism.
+Jet can use hundreds of CPU cores efficiently by exploiting data and task parallelism.
 Adding more CPU can therefore help with scaling the CPU-bound computations.
 Read about the [Execution model](architecture/execution-engine.md) to understand how Jet makes the